TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1DNSLog.md

 ```

 ## DESCRIPTION
-This function is used to query the BloxOneDDI DNS Logs.
+This function is used to query the Universal DDI DNS Logs.
 This is the log which contains all generic DNS request information.

 ## EXAMPLES